MicrosoftDocs/azure-dev-docs/articles/python/quickstarts-identity-security.md

 ## Authentication and identity for signing in users in apps

-You can also build applications to enable your users and customers to sign in to using their Microsoft identities or social accounts.
+You can build Python applications that enable your users and customers to sign in using their Microsoft identities or social accounts.
 Your app authorizes access to your own APIs or Microsoft APIs like Microsoft Graph.

 * [Quickstart: Add sign-in with Microsoft to a web app](/azure/active-directory/develop/web-app-quickstart)